 PLEASE TAKE NOTICE that, the "Releasing Party Release" set forth in Article X.F of the Plan is a consensual release which provides that only Holders of Claims in Classes 3, 4, 5 or 6 who affirmatively vote to accept the Plan are bound by the "Releasing Party Release" pursuant to Article X.F of the Plan.
-Holders of Claims who vote to reject the Plan are not bound by the Releasing Party Release.
+Holders of Claims who vote to reject the Planor who do not vote are not bound by the Releasing Party Release.

-THE PLAN WILL BIND ALL HOLDERS OF CLAIMS AGAINST AND INTERESTS IN THE DEBTORS TO THE FULLEST EXTENT AUTHORIZED OR PROVIDED UNDER THE BANKRUPTCY CODE, INCLUDING SECTIONS 524 AND 1141 THEREOF, AND BY ALL OTHER APPLICABLE LAW.
+IF CONFIRMED, THE PLAN WILL BIND ALL HOLDERS OF CLAIMS AGAINST AND INTERESTS IN THE DEBTORS TO THE FULLEST EXTENT AUTHORIZED OR PROVIDED UNDER THE BANKRUPTCY CODE, INCLUDING SECTIONS 524 AND 1141 THEREOF, AND BY ALL OTHER APPLICABLE LAW.